alastairmoody-madeye/Engineering-Ladders/README.md

 ## Technology

-1. **Adopts**: actively learns and adopts the technology and tools defined by the team
+1. **Adopts**: actively learns and adopts the technology and tools defined by the team for the system
 2. **Specializes**: is the go-to person for one or more technologies and takes initiative to learn new ones
 3. **Evangelizes**: researches, creates proofs of concept and introduces new technologies to the team
 4. **Masters**: has very deep knowledge about the whole technology stack of the system